nicolebegnoche/databases-and-data-analysis/intro-to-data-mining/load-and-export-data/readme.md

 [Homework 1 - xlsx_load](https://github.com/thyagomota/21FCS390Z/tree/main/hwk_01_xlsx_load)

-- [ ] Extract the xml files from a .xlsx without using any external libraries
-- [ ] Use the xml parser from Beautiful Soup to save the extracted information in json format
+- [x] Extract the xml files from a .xlsx without using any external libraries and use the xml parser from Beautiful Soup to save the extracted information in json format[^5]

 <!-- footnotes -->